March 30, 2021

 This blog post is a continuation of The CMMC Basics where we covered what the government wants you to protect, the interim rule, Cybersecurity Maturity Model Certification (CMMC) levels, and how to get started.
 In this blog we start the journey toward meeting compliance with CMMC.
 We begin with first meeting compliance with NIST SP 800-171 Revision 2, the latest self-assessment and self-attestation standard.

 The United States government is challenged with securing the supply chain to reduce theft of intellectual property, collection of intelligence by foreign adversaries, and introduction of counterfeit products.
-The Department of Defense (DoD) must assure that the mission of the warfighter is not compromised, furthermore the research and developmentideas and product specification are not stolen.
-As we become more of an interconnected world, this will be more challenging, so you must take steps to assure that you are keeping your information safe as a Defense Industrial Base (DIB) vendor.
+The Department of Defense (DoD) must assure that the mission of the warfighter is not compromised, furthermore, the research and developmentideas , and product specifications are not stolen.
+As we become more of an interconnected world, this will be more challenging, so you must take steps to ensure that you are keeping your information safe as a Defense Industrial Base (DIB) vendor.
 If you are among the over 300,000 hardworking vendors supporting the DoD — be proud and be ready to do your part in helping America’s continued prosperity.

 DFARS and NIST 800-171 Revision 2